Arm-Examples/AVH-VSI/hello_vsi/README.md

 ## Build and run

-Use the cbuild tool or an IDE to build the application project in csolution format (See the project [README](../README.md).
+Use the cbuild tool or an IDE to build the application project in csolution format (see the project [README](../README.md)).

 All applications have been ported for **Corstone-300**, **Corstone-310** and **Corstone-315**, and can be compiled with **Arm Compiler** 6 or **GCC**.
 By default the Arm Compiler 6 is used, to compile with GCC, use `--toolchain GCC` option for the cbuild command.